Per-function containers

 Shared runtimes leak complexity

-When everything runs in one interpreter, dependency conflicts and accidental global state become production incidents.
+When everything runs in one shared interpreter, dependency conflicts and accidental global state eventually become production incidents.

-Security reviews ask harder questions if unrelated tenants or features share memory.
+Security reviews also ask harder questions when unrelated tenants or features share a process and its memory.

 Why not raw VMs only

-Pure PaaS without isolation guarantees pushes risk to application discipline alone.
+A pure PaaS without isolation guarantees pushes all of that risk onto application-level discipline alone.

-Package each function with its dependencies and let the platform schedule containers per function.
+Package each function with its own dependencies and let the platform schedule a container per function—no shared interpreter to babysit.

-The same container boundary serves gateway HTTP invokes, pipeline lambda steps, and async jobs.
+The same container boundary serves gateway HTTP invokes, pipeline lambda steps, and async jobs, so one isolation model covers every entry point.

 Engineering benefits